 What Documents May Not Be Kept In A Personnel File?

 The law does state that certain types of documents may not be kept in a personnel file.
 The Health Insurance Portability and Accountability Act and the Americans With Disabilities Act — better known as HIPAA and the ADA — require that a medical and medical insurance records must be kept confidential and segregated from other records.
-If an employer possesses medical records for any reason, such as support for an FMLA leave request, it must keep a separate file holding only those medical records, and it must take steps to ensure that the medical records are kept confidential.
+If an employer possesses medical records for any reason, such as a certification for an FMLA leave request, it must keep a separate file holding only those medical records, and it must take steps to ensure that the medical records are kept confidential.
+Disclosing these records to co-workers may be a violation of the employee’s ADA or FMLA right to privacy.
 (Of course, all personnel records should be kept confidential, but employers must take extra care with respect to medical records).

 Do I Have A Right To View My Personnel File?